 - Amazing volume of publicly available data sets that could be used for helpful and meaningful insights; need to work with HDInsight technology more

-- Power Query is an awesome tool to make X steps forward in your data set modification and Y steps backwards like nothing ever happened; and set of Power Query functions is a whole new world to explore.
+- Power Query is an awesome tool to make X steps forward in your data set modification and Y steps backwards like nothing ever happened; and the set of Power Query functions is a whole new world to explore.

 Comments